ppatrzyk/gitbi/README.md

 Repository needs to have the following structure:
 - directories in repo root refer to databases
-- files in each directory are queries to be run against respective database
+- files in each directory are queries/visualizations to be run against respective database
+    - files ending with `.sql` are queries
+    - files `<query_file_name>.json` are read as [vega-lite](https://github.com/vega/vega-lite) specs
 - README.md file content will be displayed on _Gitbi_ main page

 ### Environment variables